Skip to content

 In addition to client endpoints, SLIM allows messages to be sent to Channels.
 A Channel acts as a message group, allowing multiple clients to connect and receive all messages exchanged on that channel.
 The channel name follows the same structure as client names, but the last component is left empty, as it is shared among all connected clients.

-For further details, please refer to the SLIM Specification
+For further details, please refer to the SLIM Specification.

 SLIM Sessions Layer